US judge eases wildfire safety plan for California utility

 The judge previously considered ordering PG&E to reinspect its entire electric grid, remove or trim all trees that could fall on its power lines and cut off power during certain wind conditions.

-PG&E pushed back, saying in court documents that the proposal would endanger lives, could cost as much as $150 billion and would interfere with the work of federal and state regulators.
+PG&E pushed back against those proposals, saying in court documents that they would endanger lives, could cost as much as $150 billion and would interfere with the work of federal and state regulators.

 In response to Alsup's latest order, the company said it's committed to completing work on its wildfire plan.